Quercus Sport Scholarships

 - Be able to provide evidence that they are competing at the highest available level in their chosen sport and have identifiable potential for further improvement.
-There are a limited number of places based on the following minimum standards of entry:

 - Be expected to act as ambassadors for UCC and the Quercus Talented Students’ Programme in terms of their participation in their chosen sport.

 Where there are equivalent levels of excellence applicants deemed able to contribute most to UCC and to UCC Sport will be selected.
 UCC also reserves the right to select scholars based on their strategic importance to sport in UCC.

 Please note that the Quercus Scholarships are open to students applying for, and currently registered in, any undergraduate/level 8 programme offered by UCC.

 Please also note that an applicant will only be able to take up a Scholarship after accepting an offer of a place at University College Cork through the CAO or the International Office.

 The five strands of talented students within the programme will benefit from a wide range of academic, financial, personal, and other supports.
 Scholars may receive a reduced points entry into UCC, but they must achieve at least 85% of the CAO points for the year of entry.
 Each talented student will begin the programme with a one-to-one meeting with the Director of the Quercus Programme.
 This meeting will involve an assessment of the student’s needs, following which an individual programme plan will be developed and agreed for the forthcoming year.
 Individual programme plans will endeavour to ensure that participation in the Talented Students' Programme will lead to a broadening of students’ full spectrum of talents.